mjenior/mjenior.github.io/_posts/2021-11-23-Symposium.md

 <div style="text-align:center"><img src ="http://mjenior.github.io/images/postdoc_symposium.jpg" width="500" height="432" /></div>

-Thank you again to all of the organizing committee for putting the event together, they really did an incredible job.
+Thank you again to all of the organizing committee for putting the event together, they really did an incredible job!